polychromatic/website/pages/index.md

 title:
 permalink: /

-splash_title: Welcome home, BlackWidow & friends!
+splash_title: Welcome, BlackWidow & friends!
 splash_paragraph: >-
     Polychromatic is a frontend for OpenRazer
     that enables Razer devices to control lighting effects